aixigo/PREvant/docs/companions.md

 # Companion Configuration

-Have a look at the [basic terminology](../README.md) what is a companion.
-For these use cases following sections provide example configurations.
+Have a look at the [basic terminology](../README.md) to understand what a companion is.
+For these use cases the following sections provide example configurations.

-A simple but limited configuration of companions can be done via the `config.toml` file for [application companions](#application-wide) and [service companions](#service-based).
+A simple, but limited configuration of companions can be done via the `config.toml` file for [application companions](#application-wide) and [service companions](#service-based).
 More complex companions can be created via [bootstrapping](#bootstrapping-from-the-infrastructure-backend).